 365 Things to Do in Memphis #16: Observe Martin Luther King Jr. Day

-Martin Luther King, Jr. Day is the third Thursday in January every year.
-In 2019, it will be observed on January 21.
+Martin Luther King, Jr. Day is on Monday, January 20th, 2020.
 It’s a chance to reflect, honor, and celebrate Dr. King’s legacy.

 Assignment #16 on our 365 Things To Do In Memphis list is to celebrate Martin Luther King, Jr. Day in Memphis.

 There are a plenty of ways to observe MLK Day in Memphis.